QBobWatson/ref-155x/README.md

 If you find any typos or simple changes you think I should make, submit an [issue](https://github.com/QBobWatson/ref-155x/issues), or better yet, a pull request (for github experts).
 You can always email me code fragments too.

-For more complicated changes, pedagogical issues, etc., it's better to email me.
+For more complicated changes, pedagogical issues, etc., it's better to email me, or talk in person.

 ## Slides